Bobrac3023/Project4_roshan/README.md

     - Under ***Branch*** dropdown, change to ***Main*** from ***none***
     - From the ***Actions*** tab, select ***Deployment*** to check deployment status

+# Errors and Fixes

+## HTML file creation

+- AttributeError – Missing View Function
+- Error:
+  - AttributeError: module 'reservation_app.views' has no attribute 'contact_us'
+- Fix:
+  - The contact_us view function was missing or misnamed in views.py.
+  - Corrected the view function and ensured it matched the name in urls.py.

 ## Deployment Errors

 - Liquid Template Syntax: